 Credits 3

 Prerequisites

-Admitted MBA student
+Admission to the online MBA or the 5th year MBA.

 Semester Offered

 Offered spring

 Graduate Nursing

 GNUR 512: Health Care Systems, Policy and Leadership

 The purpose of this course is to provide students an opportunity to evaluate health care systems that influence advanced nursing practice.
 The focus of the course is on organizational theories of health system leadership and health care economics.
 Students examine issues and trends in the development and impact of policy on the health care delivery system.
 An emphasis is placed upon the process of legislative health policy and the role of professional nursing in influencing the policymaking process.
 Ethical dimensions of public policy formulations and implementation will be highlighted.
 In addition, students analyze and evaluate theories and research that influence leadership in complex systems.
 Leadership is explored in complex system domains.
 Core competencies and strategies for leadership effectiveness are examined and evaluated.